arangoml/arangopipe/README.md

     `pip install -i https://test.pypi.org/simple/ arangopipe`

 The _tests_ durectory contains examples that illustrate how **Arangopipe** can be used with other machine learning libraries.
 For example, the _mlflow_ directory provides examples of how **Arangopipe** can be used with [mlflow](https://www.mlflow.org/docs/latest/index.html).
-To run these examples, you will need to install _mlflow}_ first.
+To run these examples, you will need to install _mlflow_ first.
 Similarly, to see how **Arangopipe** can be used to with hyper-parameter optimization experiments, look at the examples in the _hyperopt_ directory.
-To run these examples, you will need to have _hyperopt_ installed.
+To run these examples, you will need to have [_hyperopt_](https://pypi.org/project/hyperopt/) installed.